neilg63/simple-string-patterns/README.md

   println!("{}", lower_case_letters_a_to_m_only);
   // should print  "dceieachlichcafca"

-  let sample_with_lower_case_chars_and_spaces = sample_str.filter_by_types(&[CharType::Lower, CharType::Spaces]);
+  /// You can filter strings by multiple character categories let sample_with_lower_case_chars_and_spaces = sample_str.filter_by_types(&[CharType::Lower, CharType::Spaces]);
   println!("{}", sample_with_lower_case_chars_and_spaces);
   // Should print "roducts  per unit  each  only ürich café cañon"